 Older adults emphasize the informational and educational aspects of the internet using it in an encyclopedic fashion.
 They often use it to visit government sites or to research financial issues.
 They also use it to find out health information and to connect with others experiencing the same health challenges.
 Twitter has become popular for keying into specific news sections they want to follow while many of the elderly have uncovered the beauty of the digital travelogue, others value having a book review available through a simple click.

-Groups for the elderly experiencing specific ailments as well as groups directed at their caregivers are all readily available to those elderly who have increasingly availed themselves of this supportive network.
+Groups for the elderly experiencing specific ailments as well as groups directed at their caregivers are all readily available.
+Furthermore, many elderly have increasingly availed themselves of this supportive network.
 Dementia to depression to diabetes – all can give and receive support in the comfort and convenience of their home.
 Overcoming loneliness is that much easier through social media.
 As more and more of the population ages and sticks closer to home, the internet as a support and educational tool becomes ever more important.

 Improving Cognitive Ability

 In addition to the psychological benefits, the internet has become an important way to exercise the minds of our senior citizens.
 Studies have shown that playing video games even 1 hour a day, 3 days a week can improve the focus and multi-tasking abilities of the elderly.
-A by- product of this activity can be increased socializing with younger friends and relatives.
+They may actually increase socializing with younger friends and relatives which would be a wonderful by- product.

 Internet Classes & Training for Seniors

 Those in the eldercare field feel that the computer, and even the use of that word, could be a barrier to entry for many of the elderly.
-Shifting the focus of technology adoption from the computers to tablets might be more effective since tablets tend to be more user-friendly.
+Therefore, they propose shifting the focus of technology adoption from the computers to tablets.
+In that way, adoption may increase since tablets tend to be more user-friendly.

 Computer classes at senior centers are growing in popularity.
 They offer computer basics as well as instruction in using email and other social media platforms such as Facebook.
 The Jewish Council for the Aging in Washington, D.C. offers an entire Senior Tech program.
-The AARP has a whole Social Media Education Center on their website devoted to this.
-It provides step-by-step guides with screenshots in PDF format that could be printed out for those interested in exploring the topic in the safety and comfort of their own homes.
+Additionally, the AARP has a whole Social Media Education Center on their website devoted to this.
+It provides step-by-step guides with screenshots in PDF format.
+These could be printed out for those interested in exploring the topic in the safety and comfort of their own homes.